 Sense of Humor

-Because children with ADHD have difficulty focusing, talking at the child leads to little results.
-In order to get your point across as a parent, you must physically make a point by putting your hand on his or her shoulder or hand, maintaining eye contact, and keeping your comments short and succinct.
+Because children with ADHD have difficulty focusing, talking to the child leads to little results.
+To get your point across as a parent, you must physically make a point by putting your hand on his or her shoulder or hand, maintaining eye contact, and keeping your comments short and succinct.
 Barkley also mentions the importance of maintaining a sense of humor as a parent when dealing with a child with ADHD.
-It allows you to keep the disorder in perspective and treat it as an unfortunate disorder rather than a debilitating one.
+It allows you to keep the disorder in perspective and treat it as unfortunate rather than debilitating.
 Accepting the fact that your child has ADHD is the first step in coping with it and supporting your child.